The 10 Greatest NFL Quarterbacks of All Time

-It is a heavily coveted club; many starting NFL quarterbacks are considered good, but very few considered great, and an even smaller portion are considered legendary.
-So how does Brady match up with the John Elways and Joe Montanas of the modern football era?
-Here we rank the top 10 NFL quarterbacks of all time.
+It is a heavily coveted club; many starting NFL quarterbacks are considered good but very few are considered great — and an even smaller portion are considered legendary.
+So how does a player like Tom Brady match up with the John Elways and Joe Montanas through the NFL’s storied history?
+Here we rank the top 10 quarterbacks of all time.

 10. Fran Tarkenton

 Those failures aside, Tarkenton remains one of the greatest NFL quarterbacks of all time.
 He retired as the top quarterback in terms of yardage (47,003), completions (3,686), and touchdowns (342).
-On top of that, Tarketon finished his career with 3,674 rushing yards.
+On top of that, Tarkenton finished his career with 3,674 rushing yards.
 His antics as a scrambler prevented injury.
-They also extended the career of this 6-foot, 190 pound lightweight, who lacked the cannon arm of a prototypical QB.
+They also extended the career of this 6-foot, 190-pound lightweight, who lacked the cannon arm of a prototypical QB.

 9. Otto Graham

-Otto Graham is arguably the greatest winner of all time in any sport.
-This college running back made the switch to quarterback at the professional level and ran the Wing T to perfection for Paul Brown’s eponymous Cleveland Browns.
+Graham is arguably the greatest winner of all time in any sport.
+This college running back made the switch to quarterback at the professional level and ran the Wing T to perfection for Paul Brown’s Cleveland Browns.
 He guided the franchise to 10 straight title games, four All-America Football Conference championships, and three NFL championships.
-Graham’s staggering feats and gamesmanship dominate the longevity of any dynasty.

 Despite the accolades, Graham’s position at the apex of NFL lore is diminished by the relatively crude offenses and defensive schemes of the ’40s and ’50s.
 Although Graham led the AFC and NFL in passing in five separate seasons, his 23,584 passing yards are only good enough for No. 81 on the all-time list.